Chirpy Heat brings sector leading knowledge and experience

 For a number of years, Rachael has also been closely linked into the heating sector through her work with the Association for Decentralised Energy (for whom she is also a Non-Exec Director), HNDU, HNIP, and various local authority networks.

-Nicholas has worked for local authorities and housing associations for over thirty years.
-Previously he was a Project Director at Places for People, one of the UK’s largest property management and development companies and a non-executive Director of Viridian Solar, the National Communities Resource Centre and is currently a Non-Executive Director of the London Small Business Centre.
+Previously he was a Project Director at Places for People, one of the UK’s largest property management and development companies and a non-executive Director of Viridian Solar, the National Communities Resource Centre and is currently a Non-Executive Director Lincolnshire Rural Housing Association.

-Charlotte is passionate about wildlife, the natural environment, and holds a degree in Environmental Conservation.
-Charlotte is conscious of the future and understands that the actions we take now can lead to positive impacts on the environment down the line, and that heat networks will play a pivotal role in this.
+Charlotte is passionate about the natural environment and understands that the actions we take now can lead to positive impacts on the environment down the line, and that heat networks will play a pivotal role in this.

 Alistair is a CIBSE Certified Heat Network Consultant and has worked in the heating industry for the last fifteen years.